locka99/opcua/README.md

 may call them and receive a response.

 Anything else is unsupported.
 Calling an unsupported service will terminate the session.
-Partial / stub implementations are expected to receive more functionality over time.
+Partial / stub implementations are expected to receive implementations over time.

 * Discovery service set
     * GetEndpoints